What is the 1-1-3 zone defense in basketball?

 Lastly, note that when 3 gains possession of the ball, immediate dribble penetration towards the middle would not be generally feasible because X3 and X2 are near that area, even as X3 recovers to implement on-ball pressure defense.

-On this diagram, 3 has possession of the ball in the right corner.
+At this point, 3 has possession of the ball in the right corner.
 When that occurs, X3 should sprint to closeout and put pressure on the ball with active hands.

 From there, X3 should influence 3 towards the baseline and at the same time, X2 should deny the pass towards 2 by placing a hand in the passing lane, represented by the gray arrow.